OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/running/set_get.rst

 the promoted name will be interpreted as that of the output, and the units will be assumed to be those of the output as well.
 If the input has not been connected to an output then the framework will connect it automatically to an output of `_auto_ivc`.
-In this case, setting or getting using the absolute input name will cause the framework to assume the units are those of the input.
+In this case, setting or getting using the input name will cause the framework to assume the units are those of the input.

 Connected Inputs Without a Source